Tips: Using Google to Find the Right Photographer

 - Ads are paid placement.
 Google didn’t decide this was a good result.

-- If you have used my search strings, you may have no ads, because most photographers would not have such a specific set of criteria set for running the ad.
+- Pro Tip: If you have used my search strings, you may have no ads, because most photographers would not have such a specific set of criteria set for running the ad.

-- If there are no ads, this will be right at the top!!
+- Organic Results are your goldmine.
+If there are no ads, they’ll be right at the top!

 Assess what’s left

-I want you to find a dance photographer who makes you feel incredible, who makes you look your best, who respects you as an artist, and who can help you create the photographs that make feel great.
-As long as that happens, I’m happy for you.
-To that end:
+I want you to find a dance photographer who makes you feel incredible, helps you look your best, and respects you as an artist.
+Here’s great way to sort through results before contacting the photographers:

-- Are they doing individual photoshoots or only on school photo days?
+- Do they offer personal photoshoots or just school photo days?

-- Are the photos compelling and pleasing to you?
-Could you see yourself in some of the images?
+- Are their photos compelling?
+Can you see yourself feeling great in those images?

 - Read their bio.
-Do they seem like someone who respects you as an artist and a person?
+Do they sound like someone who will respect you as an artist and person?

 Did I Make the Cut?